Sleeping in Airports

 Airport staff seem generally tolerant of sleepers, even overnight campers.
 Depending on your location, they may ask for boarding passes and IDs or let you know that seats cannot be moved around for napping.

 • Don’t Seclude Yourself.
-If you are travelling alone we recommend that you sleep near other travellers or close to security.
+If you’re travelling alone, we recommend you stay near other travellers or close to security.
+This will help you feel more secure and deter potential thieves.

-Pro-tip: If you are sleeping in the public zone, don’t be surprised if you receive an early morning wake-up call.
-Security is known to make the rounds waking people up as travellers begin to arrive for morning flights.
+Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
+Security is known to make the rounds, waking people up as travellers arrive for morning flights.

 Write a Review